 - Basic audit information such as audit date, CH name, contacts and address completed by the CAB Program Admin prior to the audit.

-- Audit Terms of Reference (ToR), Preliminary Report, and Final Audit Report and link to NC Review and Closure form (at Final Report Submitted status)
+- Links to the audit Terms of Reference (ToR), Preliminary Report, and Final Audit Report

 - Descriptive information that the auditor must collect on are the following: